phisan-chula/2026-LDP_Seminar/README.md

 </p>

 ## License
+MIT License
-© 2022-2026 Phisan Santitamonont, Faculty of Engineering, Chulalongkorn University.
+Copyright (c) 2026 Phisan Santitamnont, Faculty of Engineering, Chulalongkorn University.
+Permission is hereby granted, free of charge, to any person obtaining a copy...